defold/doc/docs/en/tutorials/grading.md

 ---
 title: Grading shader tutorial
-brief: In this tutorial we will create a full screen grading post effect in Defold.
+brief: In this tutorial we will create a full screen post effect in Defold.
 ---

 # Grading tutorial

-In this tutorial we are going to create a full screen color post processing effect for a game.
-The method used here is widely applicable for various types of post effects like blur, trails, glow, color adjustments and so on.
+In this tutorial we are going to create a color grading  full screen post effect.
+The basic rendering method used is widely applicable for various types of post effects like blur, trails, glow, color adjustments and so on.

-It is assumed that you have basic knowledge about GL shaders and that you have some understanding of the Defold rendering pipeline.
+It is assumed that you know your way around the Defold editor, and that you have basic understanding of GL shaders and the Defold rendering pipeline.
 If you need to read up on these subjects, check out [our Shader manual](/manuals/shader/) and the [Rendering manual](/manuals/rendering/).

 ## Render targets

-With the default render script, each visual component (sprite, tilemap, particle effect, GUI etc) is rendered directly to the graphics card *frame buffer* so they will appear on the screen.
-The actual drawing of a component is done by GL *shader programs*.
-The default shader programs draw each component's pixel data as is---what you have in your images will appear on screen untouched.
+With the default render script, each visual component (sprite, tilemap, particle effect, GUI etc) is rendered directly to the graphics card's *frame buffer*.
+The hardware then cause the graphics to appear on the screen.
+The actual drawing of a component's pixels is done by a GL *shader program*.
+Defold ships with a default shader program for each component type that draws the pixel data to the screen untouched.
+Normally, this is the behavior you want---your images should appear on the screen as they were originally conceived.

-By replacing the shader programs you can modify the pixel data, or create new pixel colors programmatically.
+You can replace a component's shader program with one that modifies the pixel data, or creates wholly new pixel colors programmatically.
 The [Shadertoy tutorial](/tutorials/shadertoy) teaches you how to do that.

-However, sometimes you want to modify the pixel data for everything that appears on screen.
-Let's say that you want to render the whole game in black-and-white.
-One solution to that problem is to modify all shaders for all components so they desaturates color.
-That would take a bit of work.
-Currently, Defold ships with 6 built in materials and 6 vertex and fragment shader program pairs so it's not undoable, but any subsequent changes you want to make has to be made to each program.
+Now let's say that you want to render your whole game in black-and-white.
+One possible solution is to modify the individual shader program for each components type so that each shader desaturates pixel colors.
+Currently, Defold ships with 6 built in materials and 6 vertex and fragment shader program pairs so it will take a fair amount of work.
+Furthermore, any subsequent changes or effect additions has to be made to each shader program.

-An alternative solution is to instead do the rendering in two steps:
+A much more flexible approach is to instead do the rendering in two separate steps:

 ![Render target](images/grading/render_target.png)

-1. Draw all components as usual, but instead of drawing them to the frame buffer, draw to an off-screen buffer.
-This buffer is called a *render target*.
+1. Draw all components as usual, but draw them to an off-screen buffer instead of the usual frame buffer.
+You do this by drawing to something called a *render target*.
-2. Then draw a square polygon to the frame buffer and use the off-screen buffer as the polygon's texture source.
-We make sure that the square polygon covers the whole screen.
+2. Draw a square polygon to the frame buffer and use the pixel data stored in the render target as the polygon's texture source.
+Also make sure that the square polygon is stretched to cover the whole screen.

-With this method, we only need to add shader programs to step 2 to create a full screen effect.
-Now, let's set this up in Defold.
+With this method, we are able to read the resulting visual data and modify it before it hits the screen.
+By adding shader programs to step 2 above, we can easily achieve full screen effects.
+Let's see how to set this up in Defold.

-## Drawing to an off-screen buffer
+## Setting up a custom renderer

-We need to use a custom render script for this method to work.
+We need to modify the built in render script and add the new rendering functionality.
 The default render script is a good starting point so start by copying it:

-1. Copy */builtins/render/default.render_script* to a location in your project, for instance */main/grade.render_script*.
-In the *Asset* view, right click *default.render_script*, select <kbd>Copy</kbd> then right click *main* and select <kbd>Paste</kbd>.
-Right click the copy and select <kbd>Rename...</kbd>.
+1. Copy */builtins/render/default.render_script*: In the *Asset* view, right click *default.render_script*, select <kbd>Copy</kbd> then right click *main* and select <kbd>Paste</kbd>.
+Right click the copy and select <kbd>Rename...</kbd> and give it a suitable name, like "grade.render_script".
-2. Create a new render file */main/grade.render*.
-Right click *main* in the *Asset* view and select <kbd>New ▸ Render</kbd>.
+2. Create a new render file called */main/grade.render* by right clicking *main* in the *Asset* view and selecting <kbd>New ▸ Render</kbd>.
-3. Open *grade.render* and set the *Script* property to "/main/grade.render_script".
+3. Open *grade.render* and set its *Script* property to "/main/grade.render_script".

    ![grade.render](images/grading/grade_render.png)